Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: Harnessing Repeated Sampling Requires Precision

 \section{Harnessing Repeated Sampling Requires Precision}

-So far, we have focused on measuring model coverage, characterizing the benefits of repeated sampling under the best-case scenario where we can always identify correct model samples.
-We now turn to the complementary problem of precision: given a collection of model samples, can we identify the correct ones?
-In Section~\ref{sec:identification}, we evaluate two common verification methods (majority voting and reward model scoring) on GSM8K and MATH.
-Additionally, in Section~\ref{sec:cautionary}, we discuss potential pitfalls when relying on unit tests to identify correct software programs.
+So far, we have focused on measuring model coverage, characterizing the benefits of repeated sampling under the scenario where we can always identify correct model samples.
+We now turn to the complementary problem of precision: given a collection of model samples, how often can we identify the correct ones?
+In particular, we are interested in the performance of verifiers as we scale up the number of samples.
+For some problems, correct solutions are sampled from the model at low probabilities (e.g. 1\% or lower, see Figure~\ref{fig:correct_distribution}).
+As the number of samples increases and rare, correct solutions are generated for more problems, model coverage improves.
+In order to convert these coverage improvements into higher success rates, verifiers must be able to find the ``needle in the haystack” and identify infrequent correct samples.